rancher/elemental-toolkit/docs/content/en/docs/Tutorials/trigger_upgrades_with_fleet.md

 In this tutorial we will:

 1) Build a custom OS image to deploy in our cluster
-2) Setup a cluster with cOS, k3s and fleet
+2) Setup a cluster with Elemental, k3s and fleet
 3) Upgrade the cluster to our custom OS image with fleet

 [This repository](https://github.com/rancher-sandbox/cos-fleet-upgrades-sample/) contains the full example code.